-For optimal performance of webcams on IGEL OS, the correct optimization pack has to be enabled for the specific application, e.g. Microsoft Teams optimization, Zoom Media plugin, Cisco Webex Teams VDI, etc. However, optimization packs are not available for all session types.
+For optimal performance of webcams in IGEL OS, the correct optimization pack has to be enabled for the specific application, e.g. Microsoft Teams optimization, Zoom VDI Media plugin, Cisco Webex VDI, etc. However, optimization packs are not available for all session types.

+USB Redirection

-• USB Redirection If no optimization pack exists for your session type or the optimization pack available does not function correctly, you can try to use USB redirection - either the Native USB Redirection or the less frequently used Fabulatech USB Redirection (not both together), - but ONLY as a LAST RESORT, when no other solution is possible.
-In general, where USB redirection is available as an option inside the VDI session options, it should be disabled for the webcam devices. • Set Default rule to Deny • OR, if the Default rule is Allow (NOT recommended), go to Device Rules and add Deny rules for the specific Vendor ID and Product ID of the webcam.
-How to Find Out Vendor and Product IDs To get Vendor/Product IDs, use the command lsusb in the terminal.
+If no optimization pack exists for your session type or the optimization pack available does not function correctly, you can try to use USB redirection - either the Native USB Redirection or the less frequently used Fabulatech USB Redirection (not both together), - but ONLY as a LAST RESORT, when no other solution is possible.

+In general, where USB redirection is available as an option inside the VDI session options, it should be disabled for the webcam devices.

+- Set Default rule to Deny

+- OR, if the Default rule is Allow (NOT recommended), go to Device Rules and add Deny rules for the specific Vendor ID and Product ID of the webcam.

+How to Find Out Vendor and Product IDs

+To get Vendor/Product IDs, use the command lsusb in the terminal.
 You can also use the System Information tool, see Using "System Information" Function.

+🖸 🗹 Native USB ed!

+Default rule 2 Allow •

+Class Rules + 🗵 / 6 Add ×

+Rule Class ID Name Rule 2 Deny

+Vendor ID 2 046d

+$\angle$ Product ID 2 0825

+Device Rules + 🖻 / 0 Name Policy Rule

+Rule Vendor ID Product ID Name

+O k Cancel

+This is necessary because USB redirection will block the webcam from being correctly optimized (if optimization is possible).

-Image: Class Rules Image: Rules Image: Class Rules Image: Rules Im Do not forget to check and adjust settings and policies on the server side.
+▲ Do not forget to check and adjust settings and policies on the server side.
 Otherwise, your webcam may not work, even if all settings in the IGEL OS are configured correctly.

-0 Always check the IGEL OS release notes for specific remarks, especially in the case of private builds.
-Always try to use the latest firmware, see IGEL download server . i In certain cases, some of the settings described later on in this article may not be visible even though you have selected the correct firmware version for the profile in the UMS.
-In this case, update the UMS to the latest version.
+Always check the IGEL OS release notes for specific remarks, especially in the case of private builds.
+Always try to use the latest firmware, see IGEL download server.